LolipopJ/telly-bot/README.md

 This configuration means: the bot will automatically forward the comments of all users in `https://github.com/github_repo_owner/github_repo_name/issues/1` to the `@telegram_channel_id` channel, and the forwarded comments are last updated no earlier than `2022-01-01T00:00:00.000Z`.
 The execution interval between two services is `3600` seconds.

+Telly-bot remembers the message corresponding to the comment, and when you edit the comment, the message will be updated, too.

 ### Forward Hexo blog to Telegram chat

 <img src="./docs/hexo_blog.png">